Blog

 Walk in the Rain

 As you walk, look for reflections in puddles of fresh water.
 The patterns that are created by the raindrops are unique to each puddle and can be used to create interesting compositions.
+Programs like photoshop can be useful for post-production editing of your photo or hyperlapse to make the image pop with vibrant colours.

 Another great idea is to get close enough so that you can capture tiny rain droplets clinging to new leaves or flowers and vines.
 This will give your video a more intimate feel as it shows how nature has been affected by this springtime phenomenon